malakslim/EECE798K-Project/README.md

 ## Abstract

 ## Dataset
 The dataset can be found in the folder "Data".
-It contains two folders, "Data in CSV form" used with FCNN, LSTM, and SINDy models, and "Data_with_estimated_trqs_CSV_form" used with the Hybrid model.
+It contains two subfolders, "Data in CSV form" used with FCNN, LSTM, and SINDy models, and "Data_with_estimated_trqs_CSV_form" used with the Hybrid model.

 Within each folder, there are 12 CSV files, each corresponding to a distinct trajectory.